hail-is/hail/dev-docs/hail-query/linalg/block-matrix-lowering.md

 To construct a BlockMatrixStage, we must define the following values and
 functions:

-- nRowBlocks and nColBlocks: the shape of the blocks in the BlockMatrix
-- sparsity: which blocks are defined
 - globalVals: sequence of (named) values that are shared across each context
 - ctxType: the type of the per-block context
 - blockContext(idx): a function taking the block index and returning the context IR for that block